 During his 16 years in the U.S. House of Representatives, serving Rhode Island’s First Congressional District, Patrick J. Kennedy fought to end discrimination against mental illness, addiction, and other brain diseases.
 He is best known as the lead sponsor of the groundbreaking Mental Health Parity and Addiction Equity Act (MHPAEA), which was passed with bi-partisan support, and signed into law by President George W. Bush on October 3, 2008.
 The Federal Parity Law provides millions of Americans, previously denied care, with access to mental health and addiction treatment by requiring insurance companies to treat illnesses of the brain, such as depression and addiction, the same way they treat illnesses of the body, such as diabetes and cancer.

-As co-founder of the non-profit One Mind (formerly One Mind for Research), Kennedy helped spark a global revolution in how scientists collaborate to study, diagnose, and treat brain diseases.
-The organization pushes for greater global investment in brain research, and is pioneering a worldwide approach that ensures scientific research, results, and data are available to researchers everywhere.
+As co-founder of the non-profit One Mind, Patrick helped spark a global revolution in how scientists collaborate to study, diagnose, and treat brain diseases.
+The organization pushes for greater global investment in brain research and is pioneering a worldwide approach that ensures scientific research, results, and data are available to researchers everywhere.

-Kennedy served on the President’s Commission on Combating Drug Addiction and the Opioid Crisis.
-Kennedy’s personal contributions focused on the declaration of a federal emergency and strong parity recommendations.
+Patrick served on the President’s Commission on Combating Drug Addiction and the Opioid Crisis.
+His personal contributions focused on the declaration of a federal emergency and strong parity recommendations.

-Amid countless recognitions, meaningful partnerships, and political affiliations, Patrick J. Kennedy’s most important achievement continues to be leveraging his family legacy in the arenas of civil rights, mental health, and intellectual disabilities to advance the cause of social justice and health equity for all people.
+Amid countless recognitions, meaningful partnerships, and political affiliations, Patrick’s most important achievement continues to be leveraging his family legacy in the arenas of civil rights, mental health, and intellectual disabilities to advance the cause of social justice and health equity for all people.
 He lives in New Jersey with his wife, Amy, and their children.